sjbiaga/kittens/nat-1-trampoline/README.md

-   and turned into its constructor parameter; the latter instance _is_ the receiver for the syntactic sugar methods `Ops#flatMap` or `Ops#map`, whose each implementation eventually invokes the `Monad[F]` typeclass’ corresponding method (through the implicit parameter `F`): just as applying the Scala translation scheme for monads requires them in the bottom snippet, the commented imports are also required for the middle snippet
+   and turned into its constructor parameter; the latter instance _is_ the receiver for the syntactic sugar methods `Ops#flatMap` or `Ops#map`, whose each implementation eventually invokes the `Monad[F]` typeclass’ corresponding method (through the implicit parameter `F`): just as applying the Scala translation scheme for monads requires them in the bottom snippet, the commented imports are also required for the middle snippet (although not manifest)

 6. note that in (6) `Monad[F]` is both a subtype of `FlatMap[F]` and of `Functor[F]`, which is why either `Ops` instantiates with an `implicit` `Monad[F]`, too